DevExpress-Examples/maui-charts/CS/PieChartExample/Readme.md

 2. Register the DevExpress NuGet feed as a package source.
 3. Restore all NuGet packages for the solution.

+Run the application on an Android device or emulator in portrait orientation.

 <img src="./img/devexpress-maui-pie-chart.png"/>

 The following step-by-step instructions describe how to create the same application.